FairwindsOps/reckoner/docs/usage.md

 - `secrets` _(list of objects)_
     A list of objects that define where and how to get secrets from your secret backend Required keys are `name` and `backend`.
+- `gitops` _(object)_
+    A key of `argocd` is supported, which should contain an ArgoCD Application custom resource.
+When used at this top level, all releases will have an Application custom resource generated with inherited values.
+If you wish to override something in a particular release, repeat this same structure within the release item.

 Example:
 ```yaml